cuba-platform/translations/README.md

 ### Full Translation

 For full localization, copy all English message files to your project as explained above in Using an Existing Translation.
-Then copy existing files to `messages_zz.properties` (provided that `zz` is your language code) and translate them.
+Then rename the copied files to `messages_zz.properties` (provided that `zz` is your language code) and translate them.

 You can use the IntelliJ IDEA resource bundle editor (or a similar feature of another IDE) to identify messages missing in your language.